 - When cleaning out the pumpkin, save the seeds.
 Toasted pumpkin seeds are a light and healthy snack.
 You can use an ice-cream scoop to extract the pumpkin pulp if you want to avoid getting your hands dirty.

-- Before starting to carve (there is no “undo” button on pumpkins!), you can draw – using a pen or marker – or tape the outline of what you want to carve, or use a razor blade, push pin, or a nail.
+- Before starting to carve (there is no “undo” button on pumpkins!), you can draw – using a pen or marker – or tape the outline of what you want to carve.
+Razor blades, push pins, or nails also work well.

 - The top is the toughest and hardest part to cut off.
 You’ll definitely want at least a knife with some teeth.
 Cut through at a 45-degree angle so the top doesn’t fall through into the pumpkin.
 Tom Nardone at extremepumpkins.com uses a drywall saw.

 - Some also suggest cutting the bottom of the pumpkin.
 It’ll be easier to clean and will make the pumpkin bottom flat, making it infinitely more stable and easier to carve.

 - If you’re going to place a candle in your jack-o’-lantern, remember that you need a “chimney.”
 Keep the lid off or cut a hole in the back, which passersby won’t see.
 IMPORTANT: never, ever, leave a lit lantern unattended.
 Electric or battery-operated flameless candles are a safe alternative.

 - Pumpkins rot.
 For a longer life, you can soak the clean, empty pumpkin in water with a little bit of bleach (a blogger at about.com suggested one teaspoon per gallon of water).
 You can also spray your finished pumpkin with a bathroom cleaner that contains a bit of bleach.
 This will keep bugs, mold and animals away, according to Nardone.